 Prior to her position at adelphi, Lina conducted research on the climate diplomacy strategy of Germany as a German Chancellor Fellow of the Alexander von Humboldt Foundation hosted by Germanwatch.
 As a consultant for Ecofys in Beijing and Cologne, she managed projects on emissions trading, domestic climate and energy policy, and international climate policy.
 Prior to that, Lina was a trainee at a Chinese multi-national energy company.

-Lina holds a master’s degree in International Politics from the School of International Studies of the Peking University.
+Lina holds a PhD in Political Science from the University of Duisburg Essen (with Prof. Dr. Dirk Messner, the President of the German Environment Agency as her supervisor) and a master’s degree in International Politics from the School of International Studies of the Peking University.
 In the course of her master’s studies she already began to specialise in international environmental policy and carbon markets.
 She also holds a bachelor’s degree in diplomacy from the Renmin University of China.